gmontoya/lilac/README.md

 `$ ./useVirtuosoEndpoints.sh`

-* Check or update the parameters of the experiment, e.g., for the diseasome federation
+* Check or update the parameters of the experiment, e.g., for the diseasome federation, revise or update the files

-`$ vim testWithIndividualMeasures.sh`
+`scripts/testWithIndividualMeasures.sh`

-`$ vim $lilachome/data/diseasomeSetup/confFile`
+`data/diseasomeSetup/confFile`

-* Execute experiments with one federation,e.g., for the diseasome federation
+* Execute experiments,e.g., for the diseasome federation

 `$ ./execute.sh diseasome Diseasome`